 Why do we have Learning Ranger volunteers and what do they do?

 We want our guests to have a great day out when they visit us; our learning ranger volunteers really make a difference by being welcoming and giving our guests the opportunity to ask questions, and having some amazing fun facts up their sleeve!
-Learning Ranger volunteers spend their time in our lemur walkthrough and around our other exhibits such as gelada, cheetah and okapi where they engage informally with our guests using props and biofacts, helping to answer questions and making sure both guests and animals are behaving themselves!
+Learning Ranger volunteers spend their time in our lemur walkthrough & giraffe exhibit and around our other animals such as wolves, gelada, cheetah and okapi where they engage informally with our guests, helping to answer questions and helping us to make sure both guests and animals are behaving themselves!

 Easy face painting designs can be an extra skill to learn too!

 Who are we looking for?

 - Friendly confident people, who are at ease speaking to guests and able to relate to all ages.